-For staff working in primary care, the PREPARED project developed and published a workshop resource guide and associated paperwork for a three hour interdisciplinary workshop on dementia for commujnity based healthcare professionals.
+For staff working in primary care, a three-hour interdisciplinary workshop on dementia for community-based healthcare professionals has been developed.

 The content for the workshop covers five key areas: